Silverfox9931/FirstProject/README.md

 # FirstProject
-trying the github for the first time with
+statrting to use the git hub
-, A Car Sales recording and reviewing program that tracks and displays the number of sales info. [ - Anglia Ruskin university ]
+# A Car Sales recording and reviewing program that tracks and displays the number of sales info. [ - Anglia Ruskin university ]